 As a crosspoint system or device grows larger, the number of theoretical crosstalk combinations and permutations can become extremely large.
-For example, in the case of the 16×16 matrix of the AD8114/AD8115, we can examine the number of crosstalk terms that can be considered for a single channel, say IN00 input.
-IN00 is programmed to connect to one of the AD8114/AD8115 outputs where the measurement can be made.
+For example, in the case of the $16\times 8$ matrix of the AD8110/AD8111, we can examine the number of crosstalk terms that can be considered for a single channel, say IN00 input.
+IN00 is programmed to connect to one of the AD8110/AD8111 outputs where the measurement can be made.

-First, we can measure the crosstalk terms associated with driving a test signal into each of the other 15 inputs one at a time, while applying no signal to IN00.
-We can then measure the crosstalk terms associated with driving a parallel test signal into all 15 other inputs taken two at a time in all possible combinations; and then three at a time, etc., until, finally, there is only one way to drive a test signal into all 15 other inputs in parallel.
+We can first measure the crosstalk terms associated with driving a test signal into each of the other 15 inputs one at a time.
+We can then measure the crosstalk terms associated with driving a parallel test signal into all 15 other inputs taken two at a time in all possible combinations; and then three at a time, etc., until, finally, there is only one way to drive a test signal into all 15 other inputs.

 Each of these cases is legitimately different from the others and might yield a unique value depending on the resolution of the measurement system, but it is hardly practical to measure all these terms and then to specify them.
 In addition, this describes the crosstalk matrix for just one input channel.
 A similar crosstalk matrix can be proposed for every other input.
 In addition, if the possible combinations and permutations for connecting inputs to the other (not used for measurement) outputs are taken into consideration, the numbers rather quickly grow to astronomical proportions.
-If a larger crosspoint array of multiple AD8114/AD8115s is constructed, the numbers grow larger still.
+If a larger crosspoint array of multiple AD8110/AD8111s is constructed, the numbers grow larger still.